ziv/cho/docs/rfcs/command.md

 ### Endpoint/Command Method

-The method get a `ChoCommandContext` parameter that contains the command line arguments and options (minimist API).
+The method get a `ChoCommandContext` as an argument that contains the command line arguments and options (minimist API).
 The return value of the command is the application exit code, where `void` is treated as `0`.

 ### `@Main()` decorator